Code-Institute-Submissions/ms1-the_rolls/README.md

 <figcaption style="text-align:center">WAVE Test Results after changes were made</figcaption>

 ### W3C HTML validator
-[W3C HTML Validator](https://validator.w3.org/) yeilded the following issues:
+[W3C HTML Validator](https://validator.w3.org/) yielded the following issues:
 - Issues mainly related to the use of incorrect semantic markup.
 To overcome this I changed the semantic markup of the files to clear the warnings.
 - Erroneous addition of <code>type="textarea"</code> attribute to the textareas in the form on contact.html.
 These were deleted to remove the error.
 - An issue with the iframe map which originally had an attribute of <code>width="100%" height="450"</code>.
 The width attribute should have a pixel value and not a % value.
 To overcome this I modified style.css for <code>map-inner</code> to add <code>width:100%</code> and <code>height:100%</code> and removed the width and height attributes from the iframe.